mfadem/meme-machine/README.md

 * Requests: Send http/https requests to Imgflip API

 ## Config File
-Your `json/config.json` file should look like this:
+Your `json/config.json` file should look like this, a template config file is provided:

     {
         "api-key": "Your Twitter Key Here!",